juicedata/juicefs/docs/en/cache_management.md

 To improve the performance, JuiceFS supports caching in multiple levels to reduce the latency and increase throughput, including metadata cache and data cache.

+## Consistency

+JuiceFS guarantees close-to-open consistency.
+It means once a file is closed, the following open and read are guaranteed see the data written before close, either in same machine or different machine.
+Particularly, within same mount point, read can see all data written before it immediately (no need to reopen the file).

+In case multiple clients, the only way to invalidate metadata cache in the kernel is waiting for timeout.

+In extreme condition, it is possible that the modification made in client A is not visible to client B in a short time window.

 ## Metadata Cache

 JuiceFS caches metadata in the kernel and client (i.e. JuiceFS process) to improve the performance.